 - The Dentist Census describes the number of dental providers in Vermont, including their distribution by geography and specialty.

 - The Oral Health Dashboard shows dental health population indicators and performance measures that the Oral Health program uses to track their progress toward achieving goals.
 The dashboard includes Healthy Vermonters 2020 indicators.

 - Maps and Trends shows Vermont dental health data at the county and District Office level.

 - The Behavioral Risk Factor Surveillance System (BRFSS) data includes information about adult’s dental health in this Vermont summary More detailed information about adult dental visits, reasons for not visiting the dentist, and dental insurance are displayed in this brief.
-The association of risk behaviors and chronic diseases with poor oral health and dental visits is shown in this brief.
+Two shorter briefs show the association of risk behaviors and chronic diseases with poor oral health and dental visits, with more details in this brief.

 - Pregnancy Risk Assessment Monitoring System (PRAMS) data contains dental health information about Vermonters before and during pregnancy.
 This report presents information on oral health among Vermonters who gave birth between 2012 and 2014.

 - The Youth Risk Behavior Survey (YRBS) includes the number of youth participating in risky behaviors (e.g., drinking sugar-sweetened beverages, using snuff) that may increase their chances of having poor dental health.

 - Form CMS 416: Annual Early and Periodic Screening, Diagnostic, and Treatment (EPSDT) Participation Report shows the use of dental services for Vermonters under 21 years old who are enrolled in Medicaid.